nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 as having multiple tanks and fishes makes feeding difficult to keep track of without a tracking system.

 #### Implementation summary
-As such, every `Fish` contains a `LastFedDate` object, which contains a date field which records their `lastFedDate`.
+As such, every `Fish` contains a `LastFedDateTime` object, which contains a date field which records their `lastFedDate`.

 When the fishkeeper decides to feed a particular tank by invoking the command `tank feed <index>`, the program will feed all fishes in that tank, changing `LastFedDate`  of all fishes in that tank.